Fill Stitch

 Methods

-Ink/Stitch offers four methods to create fill stitches: Auto-Fill (this page), Contour Fill , Guided Fill and Legacy Fill (this page).
+Ink/Stitch offers several methods to create fill stitches: Auto-Fill (this page), Contour Fill , Guided Fill, Meander Fill, Circular Fill, Linear Gradient Fill and Legacy Fill (this page).

 Auto-Fill